 ProFound is proud to have been part of the launch of the South African natural ingredients export strategy 16-17 October 2018.

-Success stories, exciting progress in legislation, services & producer networks and ways to move forward with new companies and new products were part of the conference.
-We worked with Jim Tersteeg, CBI and the dti cosmetic export desk on this strategy for the last 3 years.
+Success stories, exciting progress in legislation, services & producer networks and ways to move forward with new companies and new products were all part of the conference.
+We worked with Jim Tersteeg, CBI and the dti cosmetic export desk on this strategy for the last three years.

 - supporting trade in biodiversity products and resolving constrains in access and benefit sharing practices in South Africa